opengamedata/ogd-core/doc/Adding_a_Game.md

 By convention, the name of the JSON file should be the same as the game ID used in the database.
 e.g. For the "Wave" game, the database uses an app_id of `WAVES`, so we name the JSON schema file as **WAVES.json** A JSON schema file has three elements:
+   - `db_columns`:
+        A description of the structure of the database table.
-   - `db_columns`: This element should be a dictionary mapping the names of each column in the database table to a string describing the column.
+        This element should be a dictionary mapping the names of each column in the database table to a string describing the column.
+   - `events`:
+        A description of the event-specific data encoded in each database row.
-   - `events`: This element should be a dictionary mapping names of event types to sub-dictionaries defining the data in the events.
+        This element should be a dictionary mapping names of event types to sub-dictionaries defining the data in the events.
         - These sub-dictionaries are similar to the db_columns dictionary.
 They map each property name for a given event type to the type of that property.
+   - `features`:
+        A description of what features OGD should produce, given the events described above.
-   - `features`: This element should in turn contain three elements:
+        This element should in turn contain four sub-elements:
-      - `perlevel`: This sub-element should be a dictionary mapping the names of per-level features to descriptions of how the features are calculated.
+    - `per_level`: This sub-element should be a dictionary mapping the names of per-level features to descriptions of how the features are calculated/used.
+    - `per_session`: This sub-element should be a dictionary mapping the names of features aggregated over a whole session to descriptions of how the features are calculated/used.
+    - `per_game`: This sub-element should be a dictionary mapping the names of per-game features to descriptions of how the features are calculated/used.
     - `per_custom_count`: This sub-element should be a dictionary mapping the names of features which are repeated for some specific number of times to a subdictionary.
 This, again, has three elements:
          - `count`: The number of times the feature is repeated
-         - `prefix`: The prefix to use to distinguish repeats of the feature in the output file
+         - `prefix`: A prefix to use to distinguish repeats of the feature in the output file
          - `desc`: A description of how the feature is calculated

-        Note, if you know a priori the number of levels in your game, you may enter all your `perlevel` features as `per_custom_count` features.
+        Note, if you know a priori the number of levels in your game, you could enter all your `perlevel` features as `per_custom_count` features.
 The only difference between the two is that `perlevel` features have a hard-coded prefix ("lvl") and the number of levels is inferred from the max level in the database.
-     - `aggregate`: This sub-element should be a dictionary mapping the names of features aggregated over a whole session to descriptions of how the features are calculated.
 `db_columns` is used to ensure the raw csv file metadata contains descriptions of each database column. `events` are used to get names for the members of each kind of event so we can extract features (and create columns in the raw csv). `features` are used to ensure the processed csv file metadata contains descriptions of each feature, and to help document the features for whoever writes the actual feature extraction code.
 Below is a sample of JSON schema formatting:
 ```javascript